 Once W6-4 is set by a Set Burst with Wrap instruction, all the following "Fast Read Quad I/O" and "Word Read Quad I/O" instructions will use the W6-4 setting to access the 8/16/32/64-byte section within any page.
 To exit the "Wrap Around" function and return to normal read operation, another Set Burst with Wrap instruction should be issued to set W4 = 1.
-The default value of W4 upon power on or after a software/hardware reset is 1.
+The default value of W4 upon power on is 1.
+In the case of a system Reset while W4 = 0, it is recommended that the controller issues a Set Burst with Wrap instruction to reset W4 = 1 prior to any normal Read instructions since W25Q64FV does not have a hardware Reset Pin.

 In QPI mode, the "Burst Read with Wrap (0Ch)" instruction should be used to perform the Read operation with "Wrap Around" feature.
 The Wrap Length set by W5-4 in Standard SPI mode is still valid in QPI mode and can also be re-configured by "Set Read Parameters (C0h)" instruction.
-Refer to 8.2.44 and 8.2.45 for details.
+Refer to 7.2.38 and 7.2.39 for details.

-Figure 28.
+Figure 18.
 Set Burst with Wrap Instruction (SPI Mode only)

-8.2.15 Page Program (02h)
+6.2.20 Page Program (02h)

 The Page Program instruction allows from one byte to 256 bytes (a page) of data to be programmed at previously erased (FFh) memory locations.
 A Write Enable instruction must be executed before the device will accept the Page Program Instruction (Status Register bit WEL= 1).
 The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
-The Page Program instruction sequence is shown in Figure 29.
+The Page Program instruction sequence is shown in Figure 19.

 If an entire 256 byte page is to be programmed, the last address byte (the 8 least significant address bits) should be set to 0.
-If the last address byte is not zero, and the number of clocks exceeds the remaining page length, the addressing will wrap to the beginning of the page.
+If the last address byte is not zero, and the number of clocks exceed the remaining page length, the addressing will wrap to the beginning of the page.
 In some cases, less than 256 bytes (a partial page) can be programmed without having any effect on other bytes within the same page.
-One condition to perform a partial page program is that the number of clocks cannot exceed the remaining page length.
+One condition to perform a partial page program is that the number of clocks can not exceed the remaining page length.
 If more than 256 bytes are sent to the device the addressing will wrap to the beginning of the page and overwrite previously sent data.

 As with the write and erase instructions, the /CS pin must be driven high after the eighth bit of the last byte has been latched.
 If this is not done the Page Program instruction will not be executed.
 After /CS is driven high, the self-timed Page Program instruction will commence for a time duration of tpp (See AC Characteristics).
 While the Page Program cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
 The BUSY bit is a 1 during the Page Program cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
 After the Page Program cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Page Program instruction will not be executed if the addressed page is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits or the Individual Block/Sector Locks.
+The Page Program instruction will not be executed if the addressed page is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits.